immersommer/Operating-system-construction-note/week 5 Interrupts – Synchronization aa85facea6ad444191a5d183cc41ff00.md

 # Lecture 5

-### Why ensuring consistency between an application control flow (A) and
-an interrupt handler (IH) works differently than between processes?
+### Why does ensuring consistency between an application control flow (A) and an interrupt handler (IH) works differently than between processes?

 - Relationship between A and IH is asymmetric
-    - an application control flow and interrupt handling are different kinds” of control flows, i.e.,
+    - an application control flow and interrupt handlER are "different kinds" of control flows, i.e.,
     - IH interrupts A
         - implicitly, at an arbitrary point
-        - always higher priority, runs to completion
+        - always higher priority, runs to completion(If multiple control flows on one level are ready, they are executed sequentially)
     - A can suppress IH (better: delay)
         - explicitly, with `cli / sti`
 - Synchronization / maintenance of consistency is one-sided

 ### Control-Flow Level Model

+With `cli` can L0 control flow switch to L1, then other L1 control flows are delayed.
+And with `sti` can L1 control flow switch to L0, then the delayed/pending L1 control flows get their turn now.

 ![Untitled](week%205%20Interrupts%20%E2%80%93%20Synchronization%20aa85facea6ad444191a5d183cc41ff00/Untitled.png)